Miroslav Kalousek: TOP 09

-In 2009, Kalousek and Karel Schwarzenberg co-founded a pro-European, center-right, conservative political party, TOP 09, which did well in the 2010 legislative election and joined a coalition government with ODS and Public Affairs (VV), with Kalousek becoming Minister of Finance for the second time.
+In 2009, Kalousek and Karel Schwarzenberg co-founded TOP 09, a pro-European, center-right, conservative political party.
+TOP 09 entered the parliament in the 2010 legislative election and joined a coalition government with ODS and Public Affairs (VV), with Kalousek becoming Minister of Finance for the second time.

 Kalousek was re-elected as an MP in the 2013 legislative election, but lost the post of Finance Minister.
 In 2015, he was elected as leader of TOP 09, succeeding Karel Schwarzenberg.
-He announced in July 2020 that he would not be standing for election again, and resigned as an MP on 19 January 2021, arguing that the Chamber of Deputies would become a campaigning platform for the upcoming elections and seats should therefore be occupied by MPs due to stand in the those elections.
+He announced in July 2020 that he would not be standing for election again, and resigned as an MP on 19 January 2021, arguing that the Chamber of Deputies would become a campaigning platform for the upcoming elections and seats should therefore be occupied by MPs due to stand in those elections.